nirajvishwakarma3011/RAG-for-Math-Question-Answering/README.md

 ---
 ## Individual Contributions
-• Niraj: Overall coordination and project management, timeline planning, and integration of all components into a single end-to-end pipeline.
+• Niraj: Overall coordination, analysis and project management, timeline planning, and integration of all components into a single end-to-end.

 • Lipika: Data preparation and knowledge-base construction, including dataset cleaning, splitting, and creation of the fine-tune set and RAG knowledge base.